guidosch/data4Loxone/README.md

 `docker build . -t guidosch/node-app-data4loxone`

+Create the new container (create command below...)

-Delete the old container before starting/creating the new one docker ps -a to show all containers docker rm [containerID] docker rmi [imageID] to delete image
+Stop running service and delete the old container before starting/creating the new one sudo systemctl stop docker-data4loxone.service sudo docker stop [containerID] sudo docker ps -a to show all containers sudo docker rm [containerID] sudo docker rmi [imageID] to delete image sudo systemctl start docker-data4loxone.service

 ### Run the docker image

-Copy the files from the tokenStorage before building the container!!
+Copy the files from the tokenStorage of the running container before building the container!!
+Otherwise the data in the folder might be to old and has expired refresh tokens.
 * authConf.json
 * tokens.json
 * tokensParticle.json

 Mainly controlled over systemD script
 `sudo systemctl [status/start/stop] docker-data4loxon`